roro123921/Australian-energy-demand-forecasting/data/ReadME.md

 ## Notes

 The raw datasets contain thousands of individual files across multiple states and years.
+Due to repository size limitations, the full raw dataset is not included.

 The processed dataset used for modelling was generated through the data preparation notebook.